shorebirdtech/handbook/README.md

 (another Flutter co-founder) and I (Eric) would regularly (often daily) write a list of what we saw was the most important things for the project and pick things off the list and do them.

+### Languages
+Where possible we use Dart.
+"Dart as a single language everywhere" is part of the dream we sell our customers and we should eat that dogfood.
+That will cause us to use a bunch of unfinished parts of the Dart ecosystem and find ourselves building out parts where we need, but that's OK.

+We're also practical and when Dart isn't the best choice (e.g. for parts of the engine) we'll use languages we need to get the job done.
+We will prefer to use languages built in the last decade (e.g. rust, zig, etc) rather than older less-safe/harder-to-use languages (e.g. c, c++), but we're not dogmatic about this.

+Rarely, we will write in the single-system languages (e.g. Kotlin, Swift, Java, etc.) that don't port to other places.
+We do that to save time for our customers.

 ### Open Source
 Following our "be open" value, we default all our source code to being open and